-The Service currently employs 5.8FTE food & feed qualified officers, and 5FTE food only qualified officers.
+The Service currently employs 5.8FTE food & feed qualified officers, 6FTE food only qualified officers and 2FTE feed only qualified officers.
 These officers are multifunctional and also deal with other areas of trading standards work.
 The current commitment to food and feed work is equivalent to 2.6 FTE.

 The FSA Framework Agreement and Codes of Practice require the Service to inspect all its feed and food premises on a frequency regime that is based on the assessed risk level of the business.
-Feed premises are now risked using the new National Trading Standards Board model which takes into account 'earned recognition'.
+Feed premises are now risked using the new National Trading Standards Board modelling which takes into account the nature of the business, their level of compliance and earned recognition.

-The current frequencies determined using this model would mean that
+The current frequencies would mean that

-- for food premises, all high risk premises are visited every year, upper medium risk premises are inspected every 2 years and that lower medium and low risk premises are inspected every 5 years. - for feed premises, all high risk premises are visited every year, upper medium risk ever 2 years, lower medium every 3 to 4 years, and low risk every 5 years.
+- for food premises all high risk premises are visited every year, upper medium risk premises are inspected every 2 years and the lower medium and low risk premises are inspected every 5 years. - for feed premises there are similar frequency levels in that for high risk it is every year, upper medium risk every 2 years, lower medium every 3 to 4 years and low risk every 5 years.
+The frequency can be extended if the premises have earned recognition.

-The Service is currently committed to inspecting all high risk premises each year, and to inspect some of the medium and low risk premises, but not the number that would be required under the FSA's inspection regime.
-If the FSA's requirements were to be fully complied with, then there would need to be a requirement of 5.4 FTE staff dedicated to this work.
+The Service is currently committed to inspecting all high risk premises and to inspect some of the medium and low risk premises but not the number that would be required under the FSA's inspection regime.
+If the FSA's requirements were to be fully complied with then there would need to be a requirement of 5.4 FTE staff dedicated to this work.

-The Service follows an intelligence led approach to its work, concentrating on areas that potentially cause most risk to both businesses and consumers.
+The Service follows an intelligence led approach to its work concentrating on areas that potentially cause most risk to both businesses and consumers within the community.
 In order to comply with the current FSA's requirements the County Council would need to invest in an additional qualified staff resource of 2.8FTE.